ertyseidohl/computing-etymologies/index.md

 ## Sort (Incomplete)

 > The computing profession, for instance, uses the verb to sort to mean to order or to sequence.
 The dictionary defines sort as “to arrange according to sort, kind, or class”—a meaning too useful to lose, surely.
 This distortion has an historical foundation, however: When data processors kept data on punched cards, they used repetitive sorting—in the true sense of the word—to put a card file in any desired  sequence.
 Thus, sequencing on a fivedigit ID number would take five passes of the card file through a sorter, moving from low-order digit to high-order digit.
 Unfortunately, when magnetic tape replaced punched cards, the term “sorting” assumed the meaning “sequencing,” even though the process no longer involved sorting, but rather progressive merging of subsequences.
 When using four tape drives, a tape “sort” would typically halve the number of subsequences with each merge pass, then stop when it arrived at a single sequence.
+(Holmes, 2001)

 Sources:
 - Holmes, N. (2001).
 The great term robbery [computer jargon].
 Computer, 34(5), 94–96. doi: 10.1109/2.920619.
 Retrieved from https://eprints.utas.edu.au/1957/1/Cm1My.pdf